-The Team Leader or Works Manager, reprimands the employee for not performing his or her duties satisfactorily.
-A record will be kept of the date of the reprimand and any further reprimands that take place and if the employee's performance does not improve, the Team Leader will report the matter to the Works Manager.
+The Leading Hand, Team Leader or Director of Works reprimands the employee for not performing his or her duties satisfactorily.
+A record will be kept of the date of the reprimand and any further reprimands that take place and if the employee's performance does not improve, the Team Leader will report the matter to the Director of Works.